Strum, Wisconsin: Eleva-Strum High School

 Eleva-Strum High School has a gym, auditorium, and cafeteria.
 Since 2004, the school's sports teams have made three state tournament appearances in boys' basketball, one in girls' basketball, three in golf, and two in football.
-They have compiled five conference championships (three in golf and two basketball) and have brought home two state trophies.
-The football team, lead by Head Coach Warren Behm, won the 2007 Division 7 state championship in an undefeated season by beating Southwestern.
+They have compiled five conference championships (three in golf and two in basketball) and have brought home two state trophies.
+The football team, led by Head Coach Warren Behm, won the 2007 Division 7 state championship in an undefeated season by beating Southwestern.
 The boys' basketball team won the 2008 Division 4 state championship in their undefeated season with a 62–58 win over Suring.
 The boys' golf team also won the 2008 Division 3 state championship.
 Eleva-Strum is the only team in the state to win three state titles in one year.